 “My dream is to be a traveler, a great artist and a good photographer,” says Nasir.

 And every day he moves closer to independence.

 Nasir says, “And how I get back home I take 26 Glenmont all the way up to Glenmont Station.”

 He uses public transportation to get around.
 So he is a traveler and an artist already on his way to living his dreams.

 “It’s about who you are in you.
 It’s like a gift in you.
 You are a gift of talent.
 You can’t let people take advantage of you, judge you, how you are, you can’t let them power over you.
 You have the power to overcome them,” says Nasir.

-Is your company intersted in partnering with JSSA’s Specialized Employment team?
-Please contact Tom Liniak, Director of Specialized Employment (301-610-8405 or email@example.com) for more information.
+Is your company interested in partnering with JSSA’s Specialized Employment team?
+Please contact Tom Liniak, Director of Specialized Employment (301-610-8405 or firstname.lastname@example.org) for more information.